 This module supplies students with an overview of strategies for learning success, including time and stress management, effective study skills, and personal ownership of the learning process.
 It features strategies that can help students understand their learning style and learn long-term, not just for passing exams.
 This section also provides information about how students can cooperate with their peers in group projects.
 It also addresses the importance of netiquette.
 Lastly, there is information about how students can motivate themselves to study, and persevere in their studies when they experience challenges.

 Library Resources and Services

 All University of the People instructional personnel and enrolled students may use these resources free of charge.
-Additionally, students are provided at no charge with other open education resources including textbooks and course materials.
+Additionally, students are provided with other no-cost open education resources including textbooks and course materials.

 For questions or suggestions regarding the University of the People Library and Resource Center, including LIRN or open educational resources, students may contact UoPeople’s Director of Library Services at email@example.com.